-Property, such as the tools of a tradesman or the machinery of a farmer, which is essential to the employment or self-employment of an AG member.
+Property, such as the tools of a tradesman or the machinery of a farmer, which is essential to the employment or self-employment of an AG member is excluded.
+This exclusion continues during periods of unemployment due to physical inability to work as long as the individual intends to return to work when physically able.
 Property essential to the self-employment of an AG member engaged in farming is excluded for one year from the date he terminates his farming self-employment.

-2. SSI-Related Medicaid, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 and QI-2
+2. SSI-Related Medicaid, CDCS, PAC, QDWI, QMB, SLIMB and QI-1